liqotech/liqo/docs/pages/User/GettingStarted/kind.md

 Then, you can simply inspect the status of the clusters.
 To do so, you can export the `KUBECONFIG` variable to specify the identity file for kubectl and then contact the cluster.

-By default, the kubeconfigs of the two clusters are saved in the current directory (`./liqo_kubeconf_1`, `./liqo_kubeconf_2`) and both are already exported as environment variables .(`KUBECONFIG_1`,`KUBECONFIG_2`).
+By default, the kubeconfigs of the two clusters are saved in the current directory (`./liqo_kubeconf_1`, `./liqo_kubeconf_2`) and both are already exported as environment variables (`KUBECONFIG_1`,`KUBECONFIG_2`).

-For example, on the first cluster, you can get the available pods by simply typing:
+For example, on the first cluster, you can get the available pods by merely typing:

 ```bash
 export KUBECONFIG=$KUBECONFIG_1
 kubectl get pods -A
 ```

-Similarly, on the second cluster, you can observe the pods in execution on the second cluster:
+Similarly, on the second cluster, you can observe the pods in execution:

 ```bash
 export KUBECONFIG=$KUBECONFIG_2